 They didn’t think that version worked, though, and filmed a new ending in the Colden Books office where Margaret and Andrew worked.

 They used an empty, gutted building in Boston for the earlier office scenes, but the entire set, including Margaret’s & Bob’s offices, had to be completely rebuilt and replicated at Disney Studios in Burbank, CA for the rewritten ending.

 The family’s puppy Kevin was played by four American Eskimo puppies named Flurry, Sitka, Nanu and Winter.

 One thing producers weren’t crazy about: the outdoor pool.
 They covered it during filming because they didn’t think a house in Alaska was likely to have one.
 You can see it in this overhead view of the house on Bing Maps (thanks to Kim for finding this!):

-I love Sandra Bullock and her romantic comedies.
-Did you see my post about the New Orleans Victorian home she just moved into with her new baby?
+I love Sandra Bullock and her movies.
+Did you see my post about her New Orleans Victorian?